-Issued shares of common stock reported on the balance sheets include 1.2 million and 2.2 million, at December 31, 2014 and 2013, respectively, of unvested restricted stock awards that have not been included in the common shares issued reported on the statements of changes in equity.
+Issued shares of common stock reported on the balance sheets include 0.9 million and 1.2 million, at December 31, 2015 and 2014, respectively, of unvested restricted stock awards that have not been included in the common shares issued reported on the statements of changes in equity.
 These shares will be reflected in the statements of changes in equity at the time of vesting.

-During 2014 and 2013, the Company issued 2.7 million shares and 10.1 million shares, respectively, of common stock in connection with stock option exercises and vesting of restricted stock awards.
+During 2015, 2014 and 2013, the Company issued 1.6 million, 2.7 million and 10.1 million shares, respectively, of common stock in connection with stock option exercises and vesting of restricted stock awards.